-The screens on our phones are becoming bigger, brighter and more powerful, but they’re also sucking the life from the battery at an accelerated pace.
+The screens on our phones are becoming bigger, brighter, and more powerful, but they’re also sucking the life from the battery at an accelerated pace.
 Most smartphones include the option to adjust the brightness of the screen.
 Reducing the brightness uses less battery power and will leave you with extended power.

-Screen timeout controls the amount of time that your screen stays lit up for after it receives contact.
+Screen timeout controls the amount of time that your screen stays lit up after it receives contact.
 There is literally no point to it being lit if it’s not being used, so reducing it to the shortest amount of time possible is best practice.

 Having the Bluetooth setting on permanently can reduce the battery life by as much as an hour per day.
-Yes, we are now provided with endless gadgets and reasons to have it turned on, such as your wireless sound system, activity tracker or headset but by keeping it on it’s constantly monitoring for devices and using up valuable battery life; be sure to switch it on and off as you need it.
+Yes, we are now provided with endless gadgets and reasons to have it turned on, such as your wireless sound system, activity tracker, or headset but by keeping it on it’s constantly monitoring for devices and using up valuable battery life; be sure to switch it on and off as you need it.

-Like Bluetooth – your Wi-Fi is killing your battery; while it’s vital to have it on at home, or at the office – or anywhere you know that you can save your precious data – you don’t need it on while you are out and about.
+Like Bluetooth – your Wi-Fi is killing your battery; while it’s vital to have it on at home, at the office – or anywhere you know that you can save your precious data – you don’t need it on while you are out and about.
 Turn it off and on as you need it, and see your battery life begin to extend.

 Location services and GPS are also repeat offenders when it comes to harming the life of your phone’s battery.
 It’s super convenient to let your apps integrate with your camera and location but is it really necessary?
 Probably not!
 Every time you grant permission to an app that isn’t really used, it’s another couple of minutes killing your battery.
 You can withdraw applications access to location services in your settings

-We all do it, exit from an app and think no more of it, but the app is still running in the background, using up precious battery life!
-Every app that you open uses a portion of the phones processor cycle, using a lot of energy.
+We all do it, exit from an app, and think no more of it, but the app is still running in the background, using up precious battery life!
+Every app that you open uses a portion of the phone’s processor cycle, using a lot of energy.
 Some are worse than others, and Facebook is currently investigating reports that its iPhone app is responsible for a significant drain on the battery.

 By shutting all of the apps running in the background, you are reducing the processor workload drastically, meaning your battery will last far longer.